mayrocolnago/switchtoggle/README.md

 # More usage

-You can eigher get if the switch is on or off by checking his state
+You can eigher get if the switch is on or off by checking it's state

 ```
 $('#yesorno').on('click',function() {